 Welcome to the website of Black Button Eyes Productions, a Chicago theatre company!
-Our 2025 show is now playing: a coproduction with City Lit Theater Company.
+Our 2025 show was now a coproduction with City Lit Theater Company.
 Ed has directed the world premiere of Timothy Griffin’s play Strange Cargo: The Doom of the Demeter, an adaptation of a chapter from Bram Stoker’s Dracula!
-The show is Jeff Recommended and is being celebrated by critics and audience alike.
-Individual tickets can be purchased here!
+In 2026 the show was nominated for five non-equity Jeff Awards, including Best Ensemble in a Play.
+Congratulations to the entire cast and crew, including Ruby Lowe (nominated for Scenic Design), Joe Griffin (Sound Design), DJ Douglass (Projection Design), and Jeremiah Barr (Puppet Design)!
+Stay tuned for more BBEP news for 2026!

 [THREE STARS] [Playwright Timothy] Griffin puts imaginative twists on Stoker’s limited source material...a worthwhile way to kick off my seasonable lineup of spooky shows.